openedx/frontend-platform/docs/how_tos/caching.rst

 Overriding the request id
 =========================

 Every request passed through the axios-cache-interceptor interceptor has an id.
-Each request id is responsible for binding a request to its cache, for referencing (or invalidating) it later.
+Each request id is responsible for binding a request to its cache for referencing (or invalidating) it later.

   const { id: requestId} = cachedHttpClient.get('/courses/', {